 If you notice new floaters, a large number of floaters that don’t resolve, or floaters accompanied by flashes of light, we can help.

-Through a retinal or dilated eye exam, we’ll be able to evaluate the cause of your floaters and recommend a treatment plan for you if necessary.
+Through a retinal or dilated eye test, we’ll be able to evaluate the cause of your floaters and recommend a treatment plan for you if necessary.

 At Pacific Eye Doctors, your eye health is our #1 focus.

-To schedule your eye exam, call Pacific Eye Doctors in Maple Ridge today!
+To schedule your eye test, call Pacific Eye Doctors in Maple Ridge today!

 Can eye floaters cause blindness?